 The City developed an informational public service announcement video discussing the problem of pet waste pollution and possible actions pet owners can take to properly dispose of pet waste and help reduce pollution to local waterways.
-The video started running on December 8, 2011 on the City's Web site for viewing through the 2013-2014 reporting period.
+The video started running on December 8, 2011 on the City's Web site and has been available for viewing through the 2014-2015 reporting period.

-In 2013-2014, new bookmarks were developed with pet waste messaging; these were distributed at all community outreach events that Stormwater Program staff participated in throughout the 2013-2014 reporting period.
-A copy of the bookmark is available to view in Appendix C-1.
+In 2013-2014, new bookmarks were developed with pet waste messaging; these were distributed at all community outreach events oriented towards children and families that Stormwater Program staff participated in throughout the 2014-2015 reporting period.
+A copy of the bookmark is available in Appendix C-1 of the 2013-2014 Annual Report.
 An article titled Pet Waste and the Environment was included in the June 2014 edition of the Stockton Water News (the City's utility billing insert).